ohirose/bcpd/README.md

 The resulting deformed shape y will be output without `-s` option.
 Shape x is roughly the same as y if two point sets are successfully registered.
-If at least one of `u`,`v`, and `T` is specified as an argument of `-s`, normalized X and Y before optimization, which are used as inputs of the BCPD, will be output besides the variables.
+If at least one of `u`,`v`, and `T` is specified as an argument of `-s`, normalized X and Y before optimization, which are used as inputs of BCPD, will be output besides the variables.
 If `Y` is specified as an argument of `-s`, the optimization trajectory will be saved to the binary file `.optpath.bin`.
 The trajectory can be viewed using the following MATLAB scripts, `optpath.m` for 2D data and `optpath3.m` for 3D data.
 Saving a trajectory is memory-inefficient.
 Disable it if both N and M